 As workplace architects and designers, we’re firm believers in the art of reinvention.
 And nowhere is this truer than in the workspaces we design.
 In a post-pandemic world, tenants are reconsidering what it means to come to work, and building owners are adapting to meet evolving demands.
 We’re eager to rethink how to use space more effectively so landlords and tenants alike reap the benefits.

-Conceived as a core factor amenity space, the tenant center is just that: a one-stop destination for casual co-work-style collaboration, company-wide meeting and education, and customer-facing events – all outside your day-to-day square footage.
+Conceived as a core factor amenity space for tenants, the hub is just that: a one-stop destination for casual co-work-style collaboration, company-wide meeting and education, and customer-facing events – all outside your day-to-day square footage.
 For building owners, it’s an opportunity to make the most of otherwise complex or challenging space, maximizing the building’s function, and creating a compelling feature for new and existing tenants.

-From as little as 1,200 to as many as 10,000 square feet, tenant center spaces are as diverse and dialed-in as their buildings need them to be.
-Here, we explore three different examples of tenant centers at work.
+From as little as 1,200 to as many as 10,000 square feet, hub spaces are as diverse and dialed-in as their buildings need them to be.
+Here, we explore three different examples of hubs at work.

 Petite yet Potent